vrk-kpa/opendata/modules/ytp-assets-common/src/less/upstream_bootstrap/Readme.md

 # Upstream Bootstrap

-This directory contains Bootstrap that is used as a reference during less compile process.
+This directory contains Bootstrap that is compiled in to bootstrap.css
-Contents of these files will not be included in the final main.css

-## Current version: 3.0.2
+## Current version: 3.1.1